- Real Estate

 Current exchange rates are horrible - should I transfer my pension into Australian superannuation?

 This is an unanswerable question.
-At the present time, the Australian dollar is sitting at near record highs against a basket of currencies, including sterling, the USD and Euro.
+At the present time, although there have been recent downward adjustments, the Australian dollar is still sitting at an historically high rates against a number of currencies, including sterling and the Euro.
 For that reason, many Australian expatriates and migrants to Australia have left funds offshore in the hope that "things will improve".

 There is nothing to say that this strategy is not correct - but some have now left deposits in cash, earning virtually nothing, for periods of three years or more, so the opportunity cost of this strategy has been enormous.
 In fact, it is so enormous that many individuals and families are effectively feel "locked" into the strategy.